Travis Book Happy Hour featuring Tim O'Brien

 - VIEW LIVE STREAM HERE : facebook.com/greyeagleasheville

 COVID-19 POLICY: The Grey Eagle requires all patrons attending performances to provide proof of vaccination or negative test within 48 hours prior to the event.
-Currently Buncombe Co. mandates that masks be worn indoors.
-THIS MEANS YOU NEED TO MASK UP.
+We strongly suggest you mask up while indoors and interacting with TGE staff.
 Patrons will need to provide physical or digital documentation of COVID-19 vaccination or negative test.
 Professional negative test results must be dated no more than 48 hours prior to the event.
 At-home testing will not be accepted.

 The Travis Book Happy Hour is a 90 minute variety show hosted by Travis Book; bassist, songwriter, and vocalist in the Grammy Award winning bluegrass band, The Infamous Stringdusters, streaming live from the historic Grey Eagle in Asheville, NC.
 Born from his desire to bring musicians and friends together for collaboration and conversation, Travis launched the series in the summer of 2020 amidst the uncertainty of the Covid-19 crisis and a country divided.
 Faced with a cascade of existential questions about the nature of life and of being, Travis sought an outlet for inquiry, and individuals to help him dig deeper into what it means to be a musician and a creative being in the context of an ever-changing world.
 Unique, spontaneous musical collaboration with friends and contemporaries leads to singular moments of harmony and the occasional musical train-wreck… The Travis Book Happy Hour is his attempt to shine light into the darkest corners of our lives; to dive deep into the nature of our being and emerge bathed in the love, happiness, grace, and gratitude that’s available to us all, and hopefully, to make some beautiful, meaningful music along the way.